RANDCorporation/R6Sim/README.md

 ## License

-Copyright (C) 2023 by The [RAND Corporation](https://www.rand.org).
-This repository is released as open-source software under an MIT + license.
+Copyright (C) 2024 by The [RAND Corporation](https://www.rand.org).
+This repository is released as open-source software under a GPL-3 license.
 See the LICENSE.md file.